-- (iii) indicate whether the cardholder is obtaining marijuana and marijuana products through the system of licensed cultivators, manufacturers, or dispensaries; - (iv) state the date of issuance and the expiration date of the registry identification card; - 5 (v) contain a unique identification number; and

-- 6 (vi) contain other information that the department may specify by rule. - 7 (b) Except as provided in subsection (3)(c), in addition to complying with subsection (3)(a), registry 8 identification cards issued pursuant to this part must: - (i) include a picture of the registered cardholder; and - (ii) be capable of being used to track registered cardholder purchases. - 11 (c) (i) The department shall issue a temporary registry identification card on receipt of an application.
+- (3) (a) Registry identification cards issued pursuant to [sections 14 through 28] must: - 3 (i) be laminated and produced on a material capable of lasting for the duration of the time period for 4 which the card is valid; - (ii) state the name, address, and date of birth of the registered cardholder; - (iii) indicate whether the cardholder is obtaining marijuana and marijuana products through the system of licensed cultivators, manufacturers, or dispensaries; - (iv) state the date of issuance and the expiration date of the registry identification card; - 9 (v) contain a unique identification number; and - 10 (vi) contain other information that the department may specify by rule. - (b) Except as provided in subsection (3)(c), in addition to complying with subsection (3)(a), registry identification cards issued pursuant to this part must: - (i) include a picture of the registered cardholder; and - (ii) be capable of being used to track registered cardholder purchases. - (c) (i) The department shall issue a temporary registry identification card on receipt of an application.

-12 The cards are valid for 60 days and are exempt from the requirements of subsection (3)(b).
-Printing of the - temporary registry identification cards is exempt from the provisions of Title 18, chapter 7. - (ii) A card may be issued before an applicant's payment of the fee has cleared.
-The department shall cancel the temporary registry identification card after 60 days and may not issue a permanent registry identification card until the fee is paid. - (4) (a) The department shall review the information contained in an application or renewal submitted pursuant to this part and shall approve or deny an application or renewal within 30 days of receiving the application or renewal and all related application materials. - (b) If the department fails to act on a completed application within 30 days of receipt, the department shall refund the fee paid by an applicant for a registry identification card. - (c) Applications that are not processed within 30 days of receipt remain active until the department takes final action. - (d) The department shall issue a registry identification card within 5 days of approving an application or renewal. - 26 (5) Review of a rejection of an application or renewal may be conducted as a contested case hearing 27 pursuant to the provisions of the Montana Administrative Procedure Act. - (6) Registry identification cards expire 1 year after the date of issuance unless a physician has
+The cards are valid for 60 days and are exempt from the requirements of subsection (3)(b).
+Printing of the temporary registry identification cards is exempt from the provisions of Title 18, chapter 7. - (ii) A card may be issued before an applicant's payment of the fee has cleared.
+The department shall cancel the temporary registry identification card after 60 days and may not issue a permanent registry identification card until the fee is paid. - (4) (a) The department shall review the information contained in an application or renewal submitted pursuant to this part and shall approve or deny an application or renewal within 30 days of receiving the application or renewal and all related application materials. - (b) If the department fails to act on a completed application within 30 days of receipt, the department shall refund the fee paid by an applicant for a registry identification card. - 26 (c) Applications that are not processed within 30 days of receipt remain active until the department takes final action. - 28 (d) The department shall issue a registry identification card within 5 days of approving an application